Actindo-AG/Documentation/EDI/UserInterface/01_Exports.md

   Click this button to return to the previous step.

-### Mapping settings tab
+## Mapping settings tab

+*DataHub Exporter > Exports > Select export definition > Tab Mapping settings*

+![Edit mapping settings](../../Assets/Screenshots/EDI/Operation/MappingSettingsCreated.png "[Edit mapping settings]")

 Use the *Mapping settings* tab to specify some basic data that is needed to be able to map the *Actindo* data source attributes with the EDIFACT massage fields.

-![Edit mapping settings](../../Assets/Screenshots/EDI/Operation/MappingSettingsCreated.png "[Edit mapping settings]")

 - *Return format*